cozy/coachCO2/README.md

 ### Feature flags availables

+- `coachco2.admin-mode`: activate some hidden functions
+- `coachco2.fake-dacc-datas.enabled`: use same data for DACC in CO2 emissions chart
-`coachco2.admin-mode`: activate some hidden functions `coachco2.dacc-dev_v2`: to use dev version of DACC `coachco2.bikegoal.enabled`: to activate the "bike goal" feature.
+- `coachco2.dacc-dev_v2`: to use dev version of DACC
+- `coachco2.bikegoal.enabled`: to activate the "bike goal" feature.
 To work properly `coachco2.bikegoal.settings` should be set too.
-`coachco2.bikegoal.settings`: to change settings by context.
+- `coachco2.bikegoal.settings`: to change settings by context.
 It's an object:
   - **bountyAmount**: `<number>` - amount of the bonus granted
   - **daysToReach**: `<number>` - number of days to be reached to benefit from the bonus
   - **sourceType**: `"company" | "collectivity" | "custom"` - type of source entity issuing the bonus. ⚠️ If `custom` is used here, `sourceIdentity` is required